nnapkin12/scripts-and-projects/README.md

 This file serves as the database for some of my Kirka.io scrips.

 ### 2. Texture Swapper Preview
-Below is a live preview of how the texture swapper script manipulates the WebGL pipeline to swap weapon skins in real-time.
+Below is a live preview of how the texture swapper script menu would look like.

 <details>
 <summary><b>📷 Click to expand screenshot preview</b></summary>